tessel/t2-start/ap.md

 `t2 run index.js`

-Once you see "Server running at http://192.168.1.101:8080/" in the terminal, go to http://192.168.1.101:8080/ in the web browser of the device connected to the TesselRouter network.
+Once you see "Server running at http://192.168.1.101:8080/" in the terminal, go to http://192.168.1.101:8080/ (or http://tessel.local:8080/, replacing "tessel" with the name of your Tessel) in the web browser of the device connected to the TesselRouter network.
 You should "Hello from Tessel!" appear on the screen.
 You can press "Control+C" while in your terminal to stop this server.

 Now let's take it up a notch by adding some interactivity between the web page and the Tessel!